demisto/content/Packs/Palo_Alto_Networks_Enterprise_DLP/Integrations/Palo_Alto_Networks_Enterprise_DLP/README.md

 After you successfully execute a command, a DBot message appears in the War Room with the command details.
 ### pan-dlp-get-report
 ***
-Fetches DLP report associated with a Report ID
+Fetches a DLP report associated with the passed report ID.

 #### Base Command